JTWWilson/resources/Secondary Storage.md

 ## Basics

-Unlike RAM, secondary storage is a more permanent way of storing data.
-Secondary storage can be either internal - hard drives - or perhaps external - USB memory stick.
+- Unlike RAM, secondary storage is a more permanent way of storing data.
+- Secondary storage can be either internal - hard drives - or external - USB memory stick.
+- Computer programs need to be stored in a way that they can be reloaded when the computer is turned back on.
+- The user may wish to move programs from the computer
+- The user may need to back up data against failre fire or thempt

 ## Disk Types